 How often should I do CrossFit?

 Everyone is different.
 Though we offer classes seven days a week, that doesn't mean you need to workout every day, in fact, we discourage it.
-Once you are acclimated to the training, we encourage three days on followed by one day off.
-Typically, people workout 4-5 days per week, even in the beginning.
-Although we offer a 3 day per week membership, we have see a significant difference in performance in those who come 4-5 times per week.
+Once you are acclimated to the training, we encourage three to five days which is typical for our members.

 What do I need to bring?